gualberto2/ising-model/README.md

 Run `poetry install` to install dependencies.

-Run `python setup.py build_ext --inplace` if using Cython to build the module. **Recommended**

 ## Run the Simulation

 Activate the virtual environment:
-Ensure you're in the poetry shell:

 `poetry shell`

+Run `python setup.py build_ext --inplace` if using Cython to build the module. **Recommended**

 Execute the simulation:

-`python monte-carlo/simulation.py`
+`python monte-carlo/simulation.py` / `python monte-carlo/no-cy-sim.py` if not using Cython.

 To stop the simulation, press `⌘+C` on macOS or `Ctrl+C` on Windows/Linux.